 The

-.
+word resilience lends itself to many different areas.
 For us humans, the meaning includes the ability to bounce back and adapt to new conditions or

 environments.
 In the business world, resilience might mean to stand the